Ketogenic Diet Plan Food List Cheat Sheet PDF

 First, let’s go over what keto really is.
 The ketogenic diet is a low-carb, moderate protein, and high-fat diet plan where you limit your net carbs.
 It works to shift your body from using sugar and a fuel source and instead burn fat.
 When the body burns fat, it releases ketones, which provide an alternative fuel source for your body and helps you shed pounds.

-While there are many different meal plans and keto diet food lists out on the Internet today, my version is slightly different.
+While there are many different meal plans and keto diet food lists out on the Internet today, my ketosis approved food list is slightly different.
 While it still focuses on the low carb and high-fat aspect, my goal is to make sure your body receives the necessary nutrients it needs while on the diet.

 When you deprive your body of nutrients, as happens with many diet plans, you actually slow down your metabolism, which can result in weight gain and an unhealthy body.
 A ketogenic diet is beneficial when it is done right, and my plan shows you how to do that.